Elizabeth Bingler explains why gaming is here to stay and how it can get along with athletics.

 Playing games is not the villain that it was portrayed to be, but this doesn't mean that all games are equal or that playing them is the way to become a genius or combat ageing.

-What's more, despite the benefits mentioned above, gaming still comes with one massive drawback - sedentary lifestyle.
+What's more, despite the benefits mentioned above, gaming still comes with one massive drawback - a sedentary lifestyle.

 Scientists might still debate on many important aspects of achieving a healthy lifestyle, but one thing they agree on is that living a sedentary life is terrible for us.
 There's a host of issues that stem from inactivity that go beyond the scope of this article.
 What we can focus on is how to help people move more, eat better, and, most importantly, turn it into a habit that sticks.